Core (Base Classes) of Models#

 pdf(*args, **kwargs)[source]#

-Evaluate the value of the density function (normalized or upto a fixed scaling constant) at the passed state/vector.
+Evaluate the value of the density function (normalized or up to a fixed scaling constant) at the passed state/vector.

 pdf_gradient(*args, **kwargs)[source]#